stanfieldr/ghetto-skype/README.md

 ![Screenshot](src/assets/screenshot.png)

 ## Why it's better than Web Skype
+- Spell Check
-- Tray Icon indicates you have unread messages
+- Tray Icon shows how many messages are unread (if your desktop environment supports)
-- Electron will send notifications to notifyd
+- Electron will send notifications to libnotify
 - Use your default image viewer (writes to /tmp)
 - Start minimized when you start your computer
 - Run Skype through a proxy